code-cyber-arch/code-cyber-arch/README.md

 # Hello, I'm Abdurahman 👋
 ![Profile Views](https://komarev.com/ghpvc/?username=amirasabdu)
 ## 👨‍💻 About Me
-Hello!
 I'm a multidisciplinary professional passionate about integrating software engineering, cybersecurity, and architectural design.
 With expertise in software development, cybersecurity best practices, and proficiency in Building Information Modeling (BIM) tools, I strive to innovate the design and security of our built environments.

 > My mission is to design secure, efficient, and innovative spaces.
 By integrating my skills in software engineering, cybersecurity, and architectural design, I aim to push the boundaries of what's possible in the built environment.